Stage 2 - Movement

 We need to create the main loop before we call this code, but let’s investigate our new code anyway.

-• def move(self, direction): → defines the move method which accepts one argument: direction
+• def move(self, direction): → defines the move function and takes one input: the direction the player wants to go.

-• # returns the room linked in the given direction → comment to explain the method
+• # returns the room linked in the given direction → a comment explaining what the function does.

-• if direction in self.linked_rooms.keys(): → checks if passed direction is a valid option
+• if direction in self.linked_rooms.keys(): → checks whether the direction the player typed is actually one of the directions this room allows.

-• if direction in → checks if the provided direction is in the list of valid directions
+• if direction in → checks if the player’s direction is one of those options.

-• return self.linked_rooms[direction] → if the direction is valid, the Room object in that direction will be returned
+• return self.linked_rooms[direction] → returns the room in that direction if it’s valid.

-• print("You can't go that way") → lets the user know the direction is not valid
+• print("You can't go that way") → tells the player they tried an invalid direction.

 Initialize starting room